chrisjohgorman/fitbit-planets/README.md

 ## License

-This project is licensed under the GNU General Public License 3.0 - see the [gpl-3.0.md](gpl-3.0.md) file for details.
+This project has two licenses.
+The [library](common/planetCoordinates.js) is licensed under the GNU Lesser General Public License 3.0 - see the [gpl-lgpl-v3.0.md](gnu-lgpl-v3.0.md) file for details.
+The rest of the app was pulled shamelessly from [sdk-app-demo](https://github.com/Fitbit/sdk-app-demo) by Jon Barlow and is covered under the [MIT license](mit.md).